gabsalvo/HackEd/README.md

 ng serve

+## EXTRA FEATURES (socket-chat-angular library)

+You can use the chat-feature if you set up the server and chaange the chat.service at this [repo](https://github.com/gabsalvo/Socket-Chat-Angular/)

 ## Project Structure

 **HackEd** is developed as a web app (PWA) with an Angular frontend.
 The project utilizes various languages and technologies, including: